Haydaden/library_application/README.md

 Hello!
-This is a RESTful Springboot application with PostgreSQL compatibility that I made to organize my textbook/personal library so I can keep better track of what I've read, when I read it, where it's stored, etc. I intend on adding a simple frontend with React soon as well as a potential Wikipedia linking element so that I and other people can go on deep dives into the topic/book they're reading about.
+This is a RESTful API using SpringBoot, backed by PostgreSQL and Docker, to manage a personal library amassed through college and beyond.
+My intention is to enable efficient tracking of read and unread texts as well as categorization by genre.
+I wanted to have an avenue for re-learning historical context for certain texts, so I'm currently expanding the system with technologies like Kafka to enable asynchronous metadata enrichment, incorporating historical background, author information, and thematic summaries, to deepen personal understanding of each text.

+So far, this is a project dedicated to work primarily on the backend, but I will be integrating frontend capabilities with React after adding additional functionality.
 Thanks for checking it out!
-It should be pretty simple to implement if you have some backend knowledge.